-- A positive screening using a selectivity approach.
-This involves evaluation of Environmental, Social, and Governance (ESG) performance of an issuer against a combination of environmental, social and governance factors which include but not limited to: - Environmental: energy efficiency, reduction of emissions of greenhouse gases, treatment of waste;
+A positive screening using a selectivity approach.
+This involves evaluation of ESG performance of an issuer against a combination of environmental, social and governance factors which include but not limited to:

-- Social: respect of human rights and workers' rights, human resources management (workers' health and safety, diversity); - Governance: Board of Directors independence, managers' remuneration, respect of minority shareholders rights. - A negative screening applying exclusion criteria with regard to issuers that are in violation of international norms and convention, such as the UN Nations Global Compact principles and OECD Guidelines for Multinational Enterprises, or operate in sensitive sectors as defined by the Responsible Business Conduct Policy (RBC) policy.
+- Environmental: energy efficiency, reduction of emissions of greenhouse gases (GHG), treatment of waste; - Social: respect of human rights and workers' rights, human resources management (workers' health and safety, diversity); - Governance: Board of Directors independence, managers' remuneration, respect of minority shareholders rights. - A negative screening applying exclusion criteria with regard to issuers that are in violation of international norms and convention, such as the UN Nations Global Compact principles, or operate in sensitive sectors as defined by external data providers.

-Furthermore, the investment manager promotes better environmental and social outcomes through engagement with issuers and the exercise of voting rights, according to the Stewardship policy, where applicable.
+Furthermore, the investment manager promotes better environmental and social outcomes through engagement with issuers and the exercise of voting rights according to the Stewardship policy, where applicable, in collaboration with BNP Paribas Asset Management's Sustainability Centre.

-In synthetic replication, engagement with issuers and exercise of voting rights, if any, are only applied for the Financing Assets underlying securities.
+In synthetic replication, engagement with issuers and exercise of voting rights, if any, are only applied for the substitute basket underlying securities.

-The BNP Paribas GURU US Europe ESG NTR EUR Index has been designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the financial product.
+The BNP Paribas High Dividend Europe ESG Index has been designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the financial product.